 You can use Quick Featured Images to easily remove all the featured images from your pages and posts.

-You can also use filters to remove the featured images from pages, posts, or content that has a particular tag or category.
+You can also use filters to remove featured images from pages, posts, or content with a particular tag or category.

-To bulk remove featured images in WordPress, simply click on the ‘Remove all featured images without existing image files’ radio button.
+To bulk remove featured images in WordPress, select the radio button option labeled ‘Remove all featured images.’
 You can then go ahead and click on ‘Next.’

 Now, you can apply filters by following the instructions above.